OmniLayer/spec/README.md

 #### Change a Transaction Type 21 Coin Sell Order

 An offer to sell coins can be changed by using Action = 2 (Update) until the whole Amount for sale has been sold or the offer is canceled.
 The Amount for sale and the Amount desired are the two fields that can be updated.
 Neither of these fields can have a value of zero.
-Attempts to change the Currency identifier for sale or the Currency identifier desired will invalidate the update transaction.
-Attempts to update a sell offer that is not active for any reason will be invalidated.
+Attempts to change the Currency identifier for sale or the Currency identifier desired must invalidate the update transaction.
+Attempts to update a sell offer that is not active for any reason must be invalidated.

 The UI must indicate if the update was successful and how many coins were purchased before the update took effect.

 The stored unit price must be updated using the updated Amount for sale and Amount desired.
 The Amount desired value can be discarded after the unit price is updated.

-The amount reserved from the available balance for this address will be adjusted to reflect the new amount for sale.
+The amount reserved from the available balance for this address must be adjusted to reflect the new amount for sale.

 Say you decide you want to change an offer, e.g. the number of coins you are offering for sale, or the number of coins desired.
 Send the transaction with the new value(s), the same currency identifiers and Action = 2 (Update) before the whole amount offered has been accepted.
 Note that while the portion of an offer which has been accepted cannot be changed, sending an update message affects any coins which have not been accepted and transferred.